firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-28-a-taxonomy-of-hurts.md

 When she hangs up, I am back in my body, surreptitiously sliding around the private puzzle pieces of her life.
 I try to fill in the holes between the things I know.

-I know that her mother has been asking the same questions over and over, calling at 6AM, lost, unable to find her way home.
+I know that her mother has been asking the same questions over and over, calling at 6 a.m., lost, unable to find her way home.
 Her mother is elderly, and Purvi her only child; she has a responsibility to her she cannot abdicate.
 I know that Purvi was planning to move, and then suddenly she didn't.

 I know that she has had little time for me, and I had worried it was because of something I had done.
 And though now my unreasonable mind has found reason in her hurt, still I wonder if she knows what I am.

 What am I?
 A raw nerve.
 A live wire.
-A bundle of hurts, same as she and anyone._Penthos var. quercus agrifolia?_
+A bundle of hurts, same as she and anyone.

+_Penthos var. quercus agrifolia?_

 Pain cannot be classified, but the hurts that create it do take a definite form, and it is those hurts that can be categorized.
 I have named them for Penthos, the ancient Greek daimon of grief and lamentation, who visited again and again the same people, and at whose touch their breasts heaved and sobbed.
 Penthos, who drank deep from the well of others' hurts and was never satisfied.